 ImpactAlpha, March 14 – The California State Teachers’ Retirement System is committing $250 million to Impactive Capital, a new activist hedge fund that will focus on responsible, long-term investing.

 Impactive was launched by Lauren Wolfe and Christian Asmar, who previously worked at Blue Harbour Group, a 15-year-old fund that built a reputation on being a collaborative activist fund.
 Impactive’s founders intend to take the same approach, with a positive ESG (environmental, social and governance-focused) investment strategy.

 “The pendulum has swung too far toward a hyper-focus on short term results,” Wolfe said in a statement.
 “We take a longer-term view of our investments and improve capital allocation and ESG where it drives real value.”

-CalSTERS’s commitment to Impactive is small relative to its $224 billion investment portfolio, but it aligns with the state pension’s expanding capital allocation to responsible investments.
-Last year, CalSTERS earmarked $1 billion to invest in eight ESG-focused fund managers.
+CalSTRS’s commitment to Impactive is small relative to its $224 billion investment portfolio, but it aligns with the state pension’s expanding capital allocation to responsible investments.
+Last year, CalSTRS earmarked $1 billion to invest in eight ESG-focused fund managers.

 The capital also supports a woman- and minority-led fund.
 Only about 1% of the $70 trillion in assets under management is controlled by women and people of color.